 "§ 115C-269.50.
-EPP report cards.cards; report on diversity.
+EPP report eards.cards; report on diversity.

-- EPP Report Card.
+(a) EPP Report Card.
 The State Board shall create an annual report card for each EPP that, at a minimum, summarizes the information collected in the annual performance reports, as set forth in G.S.
 115C-269.35(b).
 The report cards shall provide user-friendly access to the public, and shall provide the ability to easily compare annual report card information between EPPs, including performance and other data reported by each EPP, as provided in G.S.
 115C-269.35(b).
-The State Board shall make the report cards available to the public through the State Board's Internet Web site on an annual basis beginning December 15, 2019, and shall submit the report to the Joint Legislative Education Oversight Committee annually by that date. - Annual Report on Diversity.
-Each educator preparation program shall report to the State Board the following information on an annual basis regarding the diversity of identified persons disaggregated by the following diversity categories: race, sex, ethnicity, age, and disability status: - Total number of identified persons.
-(1) - (2) Retention rates of identified persons who are employees of the program. - The number of students who complete the program, the number of graduates (3) licensed in North Carolina, and the number of graduates employed in a public school unit. - Qualitative data from identified persons on the diversity of the program, (4) including applicable information on recruitment, educator preparation, retention, mobility, and turnover. - Recommendations from the program to improve diversity of identified (5) persons, including strategies to recruit and retain of a diverse pool of identified persons.

-Beginning June 15, 2022, and every June 15 thereafter, the State Board shall collect the information from the annual report from the educator preparation programs under this subsection and report the results to the Joint Legislative Education Oversight Committee, disaggregated by diversity category:

-- (1) Statewide data for each educator preparation program. - (2) Recommendations from the State Board to improve diversity among identified persons in programs, including strategies to recruit and retain a diverse pool of identified persons."
+The State Board shall make the report cards available to the public through the State Board's Internet Web site on an annual basis beginning December 15, 2019, and shall 1 2 submit the report to the Joint Legislative Education Oversight Committee annually by that date.
+3 Annual Report on Diversity. - Each educator preparation program shall report to the 4 State Board the following information on an annual basis regarding the diversity of identified 5 persons disaggregated by the following diversity categories: race, sex, ethnicity, age, and 6 disability status: 7 Total number of identified persons.
+(1) 8 (2) Retention rates of identified persons who are employees of the program.
+9 The number of students who complete the program, the number of graduates (3) 10 licensed in North Carolina, and the number of graduates employed in a public 11 school unit.
+12 (4) Qualitative data from identified persons on the diversity of the program, including applicable information on recruitment, educator preparation, 13 14 retention, mobility, and turnover.
+15 Recommendations from the program to improve diversity of identified (5) persons, including strategies to recruit and retain of a diverse pool of identified 16 17 18 Beginning June 15, 2022, and every June 15 thereafter, the State Board shall collect the 19 information from the annual report from the educator preparation programs under this subsection and report the results to the Joint Legislative Education Oversight Committee, disaggregated by 20 21 diversity category: 22 Statewide data for each educator preparation program.
+(1) Recommendations from the State Board to improve diversity among 23 (2) 24 identified persons in programs, including strategies to recruit and retain a 25 diverse pool of identified persons."